alegarcia-dev/Kepler-exoplanet-analysis/README.md

 - README.md: Contains a full outline of the project, information regarding the format of the repository, and instructions for reproducing the results.
 - kepler_exoplanet_report.ipynb: The final report containing a high level overview of the project including key takeaways, final results, and recommendations.
+- kepler.csv: A csv file containing the data used for this project for convenience.
 - notebooks: A directory containing all working notebooks for each phase of the pipeline.
+- util: A directory containing all .py files used in the final report notebook and the working notebooks.

 </details>